HigherOrderCO/Kind/README.md

 But what if it was an expression instead?
 For example, what if we wanted to write a function that receives a Nat `x`, and returns `x*2` as an EvenNat?
-It makes sense, because the double of every number is even.
+It makes sense because the double of every number is even.
 But if we just write:

 ```c
 double_as_even(n: Nat): EvenNat